 In this presentation, Mike will help us understand how we got to this point, trends, and the use of technology to engage employees.

 Lunch & Learn | November 2nd

 Kathryn Ayers Wickenhauser, Regulatory Compliance Advisor, Datafile Technologies

 The session will take the audience on a journey through interoperability, examining what it means to healthcare organizations, providers and ultimately the patient.
-Kathryn will help you make sense of what this means to you and the key four areas where you should focus your attention, as it relates to directing your organization towards adopting interoperable processes.
+Kathryn will help you make sense of what this means to you and the key areas where you should focus your attention, as it relates to directing your organization towards adopting interoperable processes.
 Learning Objectives: